Your pet wants you to read our newsletter. (Then give them a treat.)

 2. Reward good behavior

-With bad choices off the table, now you need to learn to teach your puppy obedience cues.
+With bad choices off the table, it’s time to teach puppy training obedience.
 That starts with positive reinforcement.
 Condition your pup to understand what behaviors you want them to repeat by rewarding them for their behaviors.
-Use a marker, like the word ‘yes’ or the click of a clicker, to pinpoint the exact moment they do something you want to encourage.
+Use a marker, like the word “yes” or the click of a clicker, to pinpoint the exact moment they do something you want to encourage.
 Then, taking a page from Pavlov, follow your marker with positive reinforcement (treats are your most valuable currency).
 Click, treat, repeat.
 In no time, your dog will practically be salivating the second they hear your mark.
 Pro tip: This method also works when training your puppy not to bite.

 3. Teach them to focus